 - 1 cup old fashioned oats

-- 1/3 cup blended oats oat flour
+- 1/3 cup oat flour oats that have been blended

 - 1 teaspoon ground cinnamon